jdevries3133/phat_stack/README.md

 # Project Status

+This is a hobby-project, but I'd be happy if others find it useful, and contributions are welcome.

 Originally, this project was a template app, with the idea that this repository could be forked and modified into a specific project.
 Look at the [`original-template`](https://github.com/jdevries3133/phat_stack/tree/original-template)